bolqqq/sublime-cloudrop/README.md

-# sublime-cloudrop
+# cloudrop autocomplete sublime
-This is a plugin for the Sublime Text text editor (both versions 2 and 3) that provides autocomplete functionality for cloudrop.
+This is a plugin for the 'Sublime Text' text editor (version 2 & 3) that provides autocomplete functionality for the API of cloudrop.